Our novel algorithms in a driverless car

 This exact movement is reproducible.

-Atomic Motions execute their algorithms quickly because they consist only of geometrical equations.
-The sensor-motion sampling-control loop contains no AI-related computations; we should not include any of those time-consuming processing because we want the theoretically fastest response.
-The quick response in the Swan robot video below demonstrates quick steering surpassing human drivers’ skills.
+AMs execute their algorithms quickly because they consist only of geometrical equations.
+The sensor-motion sampling-control loop contains no AI-related computations and we obtain theoretically fastest response.
+The quick response in the Swan robot video below demonstrates quick steering surpassing that of human drivers’.

-Quick responses drastically reduce accidents caused by driverless cars.
-If a vehicle detects any danger, the vehicle can immediately avoid obstacles or stop/reduce the velocity.
-Atomic Motions can handle any situation with the minimum time lags.
+Quick responses significantly reduce accidents caused by driverless cars.
+If a vehicle detects any danger, an AM immediately responds to avoid it by steering or by changing the velocity.
+AMs takes minimum time lags in any situation.

 Quick motions also make motion resolution higher.
-Because of quick responses, a vehicle finely responds to the object’s complex envelopes precisely to create high-resolution moves, as shown below.
-Such high-resolution motions let people understand the relationship between the geometrical object layout and the corresponding movement.
-Then, the car gives assurance, satisfaction, and trustworthiness about its algorithms for people.
+Because of quick responses, a vehicle responds to the object’s complex envelopes precisely to create high-resolution moves, as shown below.
+Such high-resolution motions let people understand the relationships between the geometrical layout and the corresponding movement.
+In this way, the car gives assurance and satisfaction and creates trust in its algorithms for people.